pragmatic-objects/site/_chapters/002_never_make_class_final.md

 Where N is the number of the class implementations.
 The number is growing with:
 - any new class attribute: this will add a new N to the equation above.
-Such thing as "new attribute" is less likely to happen with highly-cohesive and single-responcible class like `TeeInput` but still it is possible.
+Such thing as "new attribute" is less likely to happen with highly-cohesive and single-responsible class like `TeeInput` but still it is possible.
 - any new subtype of the existing attribute's type---this on the other hand is typical situation for a highly-segregated interfaces like `Input` and `Output`.